-Consistent yet flexible implementation of this policy by all is vital, to consider the varied and complex needs of many pupils who attend our school.
-This policy should also promote regular attendance, a good work ethic, self-discipline and respect for others.
+Consistent yet flexible implementation of this policy is vital, and we should consider the varied and complex needs of pupils who attend our school.
+This policy should also promote and support regular attendance, a good work ethic, self-discipline and respect for others.